Foreign relations of Costa Rica

-Costa Rica is an active member of the international community and, in 1983, claimed it was for neutrality.
+Costa Rica is currently an active member of the international community and, in 1983, claimed it was for neutrality.
 Due to certain powerful constituencies favoring its methods, it has a weight in world affairs far beyond its size.
 The country lobbied aggressively for the establishment of the Office of the United Nations High Commissioner for Human Rights and became the first nation to recognize the jurisdiction of the Inter-American Human Rights Court, based in San José.

 The foreign affairs of the Republic of Costa Rica are a function of the Ministry of Foreign Affairs and Worship.

 History

 Costa Rica gained election as president of the Group of 77 in the United Nations in 1995.
-That term ended in 1997 with the South-South Conference held in San Jose.
+That term ended in 1997 with the South-South Conference held in San Jose the 3rd.

 Costa Rica occupied a nonpermanent seat in the Security Council from 1997 to 1999 and exercised a leadership role in confronting crises in the Middle East and Africa, as well as in the former Socialist Federal Republic of Yugoslavia.
 It is currently a member of the United Nations Commission on Human Rights.
-On Jan 1 2008 Costa Rica started its third year term on the Security Council.
+On 1 January 2008 Costa Rica started its third year term on the Security Council.

 Costa Rica strongly backed efforts by the United States to implement UN Security Council Resolution 940, which led to the restoration of the democratically elected Government of Haiti in October 1994.
-Costa Rica was among the first to call for a postponement of the May 22 elections in Peru when international observer missions found electoral machinery not prepared for the vote count.
+Costa Rica was among the first to call for a postponement of the 22 May elections in Peru when international observer missions found electoral machinery not prepared for the vote count.

 Costa Rica is also a member of the International Criminal Court, without a Bilateral Immunity Agreement of protection for the US-military (as covered under Article 98).